Magnetron85/Advanced-radiology-mouse/readme.txt

 ### ROI Gestures

-Region of Interest (ROI) gestures are designed to be intuitive and quick to perform:
+Gestures are designed to be intuitive and quick to perform.
+Window/Level gestures always starts with an up:

 - "rdld" for ROI: This gesture forms a rough R shape, mimicking the act of drawing an ROI
 - "udr" for Lung Window: Resembles an "L" shape
 - "urdlrdl" for Bone Window: Forms a "B" shape
 - "uldrdl" for Soft Tissue Window: Approximates an "S" shape
 - "udu" for Liver Window: Forms a "V" shape (exception to the first-letter rule)
+- there are many more.

 ## Use Cases